How to Make a Professional Forex Trading Plan

 The reason a trading plan is so important is because the plan is what a trader uses to make their trades, manage their trades and take profit out of the markets systematically.

 A trading plan is just like a rule book that includes all the information on how a trader trades.
 Having a solid trading plan will ensure you are consistent in you trading and follow your rules – or not.

 Trading Forex is very different from every other job in the world because there are no rules.
 There is no one telling you how much to trade, when to trade or how to trade.
 Rules are very important to a trader because without them they are just another gambler.

 Another way to think about a trading plan is a business plan.
 The plan outlines how your business runs and operates.

 A trading plan and rules needs to cover every scenario you are likely to encounter when trading.

-The way you need to think about your trade plan is; if a family member of yours that does not know about your trading had to step in and manage a trade for you that you already had open and all they had to go off was you trading plan, could they do it?
+The way you need to think about your trade plan is; if a family member that does not know about your trading had to step in and manage a trade for you had open, and all they had to go off was you trading plan, could they do it?

 Would they have a clear rule set that states exactly what course of action should be taken under each different set of circumstances?
 That is what your plan should do.
 It should be clear cut.
 A rule set that clearly sets out your edge in the market and exactly what that edge looks like to you.

 These things include what you trade, how you trade and how you manage those Forex trades.